petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-master-page-template.md

    <!-- do I want a gif or a png should sufice here? -->

 1. Repeat the last step to add and alter the heading for the menus in the next two grids.
-Add a `COMPANY` and a `HELP CENTER` heading to the other grids.
+Add a `The Company` and a `Help Center` heading to the other grids.

    You can also duplicate the Dialect Text component (using the Browser or the options menu that shows once you click the component), reposition the duplicates in the next modules, and change their text.